elastx/json-to-html-webpack-plugin/README.md

 ## Limitations

 - The plugin does not support multiple JSON files that are not dependent on each other.
 For example, if you have two JSON files, `data1.json` and `data2.json`, and you want to generate two HTML files, `index.html` and `about.html`, from these two JSON files, you will need to configure two pages in the plugin.
 The plugin does not support a single page that generates two HTML files from two JSON files.
-- The plugin only supports EJS templates.
+- The plugin only supports handlebars templates.
 It does not support other template engines at this time.